ruuda/blog/posts/automating-configuration-updates.md

 ```

 How can we bump Nginx from `1.29.0` to `1.29.1` without touching Kubernetes?
-Building a _general_ patching tool based on string matching is madness.
+Building a _general_ patching tool based on string matching is hard.
 Fortunately, we don’t need to handle _any_ file,
 only the configurations that we use in practice,
 and those are under our control.
-If locating the right `1.29.0` is too hard,
+If locating the right `1.29.0` is too difficult,
 we can add an <code>#&nbsp;auto-update: nginx</code> comment
 to the version line to have something to match on.
 Text substitution may be a hack,